 (B) An individual carbon intensity value listed in Table 1 or 2 under OAR 340-253-3010 or -3020; or

-(C) A proposal to obtain a new individual carbon intensity value under OAR 340-253-0450.
+(C) An individual carbon intensity value under OAR 340-253-0450.

+(e) The volume estimated to be imported or produced in Oregon in a calendar year, for each fuel type.

-(e) Other information requested by DEQ related to registration.
+(f) Other information requested by DEQ related to registration.

 (2) Completeness of submittal.
 DEQ must review the information submitted under section (1) to determine if the submission is complete.